Pestilence (band): Early career (1986–1990)

 lineup, consisting of Patrick Mameli (guitar, vocals), Randy Meinhard (guitar), and Marco Foddis (drums), recorded two demos before gaining the attention of Roadrunner Records.
 After the first demo, Martin van Drunen (bass, vocals) joined them.
-These two demos – Dysentery (1987) and The Penance (1987) – are raw, sounding mostly like a cross between Possessed and Schizophrenia-era Sepultura.
 After signing with Roadrunner, Pestilence released their debut album, Malleus Maleficarum, in 1988, further refining their approach to thrash metal.
-The new material was tighter and more focused than the demos.
-It set a new standard of brutality and became a definition of European death/thrash metal.

 Meanwhile, Pestilence recruited a new guitar player, Patrick Uterwijk.
 In 1989, the band released their second album, Consuming Impulse, a turn toward death metal.
 Musically, things became heavier and more haunting.
 Vocally, Martin van Drunen moved away from cleaner vocals in favour of a more acidic growl.
 With its release, Pestilence gained international attention, and became highly regarded worldwide by death metal fans.
 The band embarked on a tour to support the album, playing a series of dates with Celtic Frost, Death, Carcass, Napalm Death, Morbid Angel and Bolt Thrower, among others.
 By the time they began working on their third album, the lineup changed once again; vocalist and bassist Martin van Drunen departed to front Asphyx.

+In 1990, Pestilence toured Europe with Autopsy and Bolt Thrower.